iSOLveIT/mkdocs-gen/README.md

 The following discusses how to setup a Windows machine to write and test documentation before deploying to the main branch.

+It is recommended to use [Visual Studio Code](https://code.visualstudio.com/) or [VS Codium](https://github.com/VSCodium/vscodium/releases) for easy access to files, folders and command line interface.

 Install latest Python from the [Microsoft Store](https://www.microsoft.com/en-us/search?q=python)

 Install [GTK for Windows](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases)